ajfisher/datatium/slides.md

 Notes:

-That's me being a little ungenerous obviously, because we do have a better platform for design than we had 20 years ago, but I think you all appreciate the point - we broke things due to our focus on execution for what was in front of us, and didn't think of what was coming next.
+That's me being a little disgenerous obviously, because we do have a better platform for design than we had 20 years ago - but the point is, we broke things due to our focus on execution for what was in front of us, and didn't think of what was coming next even when it was apparent.

-In the last couple of months we've probably transitioned past the point of no return on mobile though we're not quite sure if we're there or not.
+So in the last couple of months we've probably transitioned past the point of no return on mobile though we're not quite sure if we're there or not.
 More traffic is now coming from mobile web than desktop web and if it hasn't quite made it yet then we are damned close.

-Basically if you don't have mobile in your business then your competitors are going to destroy you.
-There's no point even coming up with a strategy for going mobile - that battle is lost.
-It's just a question of how bad that's going to be for you.
+Basically if you don't have mobile in your business now then it's to late.
+The question is really one of how bad it's going to be for you.
+With an audience like you all that's probably not a problem but it will be for others.

 ---